-Source: Morningstar Investment Management.
-Risks assessed as of 15 November 2023.
+Source: Morningstar.
 For illustrative purposes only.

 This collection of concerns is daunting, but it's worth remembering that not every risk requires a whole new portfolio to survive its realisation.
-A well calibrated portfolio-a collection of global equities, fixed income across a range of maturities, and, at least for our part, carefully selected hedged strategies designed to limit overall interest rate risk-should weather external shocks fairly well.
+A well calibrated portfolio - a collection of global equities, fixed income across a range of maturities, and, at least for our part, carefully selected hedged strategies designed to limit overall interest rate risk - should weather external shocks fairly well.